 In the Codex Leicester, Leonardo da Vinci, writing after 1508, noted, "I say that the blue which is seen in the atmosphere is not its own color, but is caused by the heated moisture having evaporated into the most minute, imperceptible particle, which beams of the solar rays attract and cause to seem luminous against the deep, intense darkness of the region of fire that forms a covering above them."
 Alas, Leonardo does not actually say why these particles should be blue either.

-Isaac Newton contributed, both by asking why the sky was blue, and also by demonstrating, though his pathbreaking experiments with refraction, that white light could be decomposed into its constituent colors.
+Isaac Newton contributed, both by asking why the sky was blue, and also by demonstrating, through his pathbreaking experiments with refraction, that white light could be decomposed into its constituent colors.